AndyLandy/MakeMP3/README.txt

 by default with the lame encoder options '--preset extreme -k'

 The command-line options work as follows:
+    --conf      Use specificed configuration file instead of MakeMP3 defaults Please see the 'Configuration' section below for more details

     --ag        Apply album gain using aacgain.
 This estimates the average perceived loudness of the entire album and applies a lossless gain change to approximately match it to a reference of 89dB